 In anticipation before we left Barbados, we tied our preventer to our boom to prevent damage if we did gybe.
-Now we stay vigilant, always sitting near George’s controls when we sail.
+Now we have to stay vigilant, always sitting near George’s controls when we sail.
 Plotting his demise.
 Sorry George but your robot days are numbered (mua-ha-ha!).
 Don’t you get arsey with me!
 Hold on.. am I talking to the auto-pilot again?
 After personifying him?
 Uh-oh.
 I might need to buy the premium version of WordPress.
-Confusing your machinery for human traits?
 For 48 quid, this will stop yourself from going bananas.

 As George steered us from side to side, the girls took up their usual positions.
 I watched them.
-We haven’t been in a sea this big for a long time.
+We hadn’t been in a sea this big for a long time.

 ‘Can we listen to Percy Jackson?’
 Delphine asked.
 On cue, she pulled out our old iPod and a portable speaker.
 Aha.
 It wasn’t really a question.
+I put it on.
 Percy Jackson is the story of Greek myths re-imagined in modern times.
 Some humans are half-bloods – children whose one parent is a Greek God.
 We listened away.
 Despite the potentially complicated narrative, Rick Riordan writes in a deliberately slow and friendly way.
-While white, foamy wave crests licked the side of the cockpit, understood one of the defining characteristics of half-blood children is that they usually have attention-deficit-disorder.
+While white, foamy wave crests licked the side of the cockpit, we took in that one of the defining characteristics of half-blood children is that they usually have attention-deficit-disorder.
 This is because their bodies are hard-wired for the quick reflexes needed for life as a demi-god.
 Percy Jackson himself is very dyslexic too.
-This tickles Delphine no end.
+This last fact tickles Delphine no end.
 When he read a prophecy out loud and said ‘dogs’ instead of ‘gods’, Delphine’s face lit up.
 Not just Delphine struggling to read?
 A dyslexic demi-god also?
 Genius, Rick Riordan, genius.

 So, with the audiobook as supreme distraction, Quest rode the ocean waves.
 I found myself thinking again.
 There’s something about staying in a place for a while.
-In Barbados for two months exactly, we’d heard the ex-colonial Big Ben chimes from Bridgetown’s Parliament building ring out across the anchorage every 15 minutes.
+How you get to know it.
+We’d heard the ex-colonial Big Ben chimes from Bridgetown’s Parliament building ring out across the anchorage every 15 minutes.
 That thing didn’t stop chiming.
 We felt the limestone bricks with the palm of our hands, the dead coral polyp skeletons warm in the sun.

 Then there were people we’d never have dreamed of meeting.
-One such person was Jason.
 A number of men line narrow Swan Street in central Bridgetown hustling different items.
 Perfumes, music, movies are the noticeable things for sale.
 DVDs like Black Panther, Coco, The Greatest Showman.
 Good movies, bad movies, it was no matter when we discovered these movies are the cheapest thing you can buy in Barbados at the bargain equivalent of 80p each.

-‘Did his movies have Chinese subtitles?’ he asked.
+‘Did his movies have Chinese subtitles?’ he asked us.

 We nodded enthusiastically.

 ‘That’s not good enough quality,’ he said disdainfully.
 We shook our head in surprise.
-We’d thought it was ok.
+He gave us his phone to browse his titles.

 ‘Have you got Game Night?’
 Lulu asked him, flicking through the titles on his phone.

-This is the simple act of hanging out somewhere for a while.
+The simple act of hanging out somewhere for a while.
 You meet people.
-Of everyone, Henry had the strongest effect on me.
+But of everyone in Barbados, Henry had the strongest effect on me.
 Wait.
 We didn’t know his name was Henry.
 The truth is that I called him Henry after I gave him an Oh Henry chocolate bar.
 He always sat on the bench near our dinghy dock in Bridgetown’s inner basin.
 He had swollen feet.
 Sometimes listened to a wireless radio, but always stared forwards as if he were somewhere else.
 When I gave him the Oh Henry bar, he moved his head and stared down at it.
 The next time, I saw him, I waved.
 To my surprise, he waved back.
 From then on, it was always, ‘What do we have?’ on the way back from the supermarket.
 Gum, fruit, once half of Delphine’s snow cone.

 ‘Can we give him this?’
 I asked, holding up a cup half-filled with pink-coloured ice.
 ‘Well, I suppose he can always refuse.’
 Poor Henry.
 He was probably chucking stuff straight in the bin as soon as we left.

 Then we saw Henry one day somewhere different.
 He was on the other side of the bridge in the Independence Square park.
 It was 5pm and the park was buzzing with people.
 Henry stood on his own planted there like one of the trees, watching everyone.
 When he saw us, his face changed.
 For the first time ever, he gave us a beaming smile and raised up his hand, palm forward.
 We passed him in a line, high-fiving him as we went past.
-That night, we dinghied down the Careenage feeling part of the place.
+That night, we dinghied down the Careenage feeling like Bajan kings.
+Good-bye Henry.